MEDICAL ETHICS Written Assignments

 Written Assignment for MODULE 7 HUMAN EXPERIMENTATION

-TWO Assignments to choose from-choose only one!
+Two Assignments to choose from-choose only one!
 Choose only one (1) dilemma !

 OPTION 1 Dilemma 1

-ASSIGNMENT 7 OPTION 1 CRITICAL THINKING:
+ASSIGNMENT OPTION 1 CRITICAL THINKING:

 The ethical principles were presented in Module/Chapter 2 and include Egoism, Utility, Natural Law, Categorical Imperative, Maxi-Min Principle, Existentialism, Feminism.
 Refer to one or more of these as ethical principles when answering assignments.
 Do not use the Moral Principles of Health Care as Ethical Principles.
 The Moral Principles involved in Health Care include: Autonomy, Informed Consent, Truth Telling, Confidentiality, Privacy.
-These are NOT the basic ethical principles such as include Egoism, Utility, Natural Law, Categorical Imperative, Maxi-Min Principle, Existentialism, Feminism.
+These are NOT the basic ethical principles .
+USE one or more of thes>>> Egoism, Utility, Natural Law, Categorical Imperative, Maxi-Min Principle, Existentialism, Feminism,Virtue Theory.
 The moral principles are popular and recognized in several ways in health care including in “codes” and in statements of “rights” because there are so many of the Basic Ethical Principles that support the moral judgment that these MORAL Principles of Health Care are a MORALLY GOOD THING.
-OR

-READ Samuel Hellman and Deborah H. Hellman authors of "Of Mice but not Men: Problems of the randomized Clinical Trial" New England Journal of Medicine.
+READ Hellman and Hellman are Samuel Hellman and Deborah H. Hellman authors of "Of Mice but not Men: Problems of the randomized Clinical Trial" New England Journal of Medicine.
 Vol. 324 no 22 (1991) pp 1585-1589 http://digitalcommons.law.umaryland.edu/fac_pubs/1072/

 READ Title: Philosophical Reflections on Experimenting with Human Subjects Author: Hans Jonas Publication Information: This essay is included, on pp.105-131, in a 1980 re-edition of Jonas' Philosophical Essays: From Current Creed to Technological Man, published by the University of Chicago Press available here https://www.sfu.ca/~andrewf/jonas.pdf Summary and comments here: http://www.qcc.cuny.edu/SocialSciences/ppecorino/MEDICAL_ETHICS_TEXT/Chapter_7_Human_Experimentation/Readings.htm